Clinics Frequently Asked Questions

 What does the Amen Clinics do besides brain SPECT scans? +

 At the Amen Clinics, our approach to treatment is based on the patient’s biological, psychological, social, and spiritual well-being.
 We have many modalities to support each of these approaches which vary at each of our clinics.
-Some treatment options include: psychotherapy, marital and family counselling, hyperbaric oxygen therapy, transcranial magnetic stimulation, and neurofeedback.
+Some treatment options include: psychotherapy, marital and family counseling, transcranial magnetic stimulation, and neurofeedback.

 Does SPECT imaging change the diagnosis in the Amen Clinics’ patients? +